Musophilus: Versification

-The poem is introduced by a dedicatory Spenserian sonnet: 14 lines of iambic pentameter riming ABAB BCBC CDCD EE.
+The poem is introduced by a dedicatory Spenserian sonnet: 14 lines of iambic pentameter rhyming ABAB BCBC CDCD EE.

 The poem proper is written entirely in iambic pentameter with rimes forming a variety of stanzas.
 118 stanzas (over 2/3 of the poem) are 6-line stanzas riming ABABAB.
 Interspersed with these are 14 ottava rima stanzas riming ABABABCC, 4 Venus and Adonis stanzas riming ABABCC, and a single heroic quatrain riming ABAB.
 These rime schemes might be thought of as the first 4, first 6, last 6, and all 8 lines of an ottava rima stanza.

 Finally, lines 727-880 form an unbroken series of 51 tercets of terza rima (riming ABA BCB CDC...) with 1 final line to complete the central rime of the final tercet (...YZY Z).
 Even this quite different structure can be seen as corresponding with the other stanzas: if conceptualized as 6-line stanzas (as modern editions do), the resulting rime scheme ABABCB is only 1 rime removed from the main stanza of the poem, the interloping C providing the rime that links to the next stanza.

 The relations of these rime schemes are tabulated below as Philocosmus (Musophilus's skeptical interlocutor) begins their dialogue by challenging him as to the practical value of poetry.